snowman-repos/book/project_managers/README.md

 > _English.com_

 Luckily, at the time of writing anyway, the devil doesn't exist.
 The details however are ever-present.
-You should already know from the outset the project owner's budget.
+You should hopefully already know from the outset the project owner's budget.
 If you don't, you really need to so start pestering your client or client manager.
 Even a rough budget or a budget range might be enough for you to work with.

 Start off by breaking the project into general, high-level, potentially overlapping, phases (i.e. task categories) and gradually get more granular and identify the distinct tasks: